DataDog/hiring-engineers/answers.md

 ![Agent Status](img/agent-status.png)

 #### Additional Hosts
 I also created two additional hosts so I could explore the differences of configuring Datadog on different environments.
-I used AWS EC2 for creating two instances for Windows Server 2019 and Amazon Linux.
+I used AWS EC2 for creating two instances, one for Windows Server 2019 and one for Amazon Linux.
 I used Windows Server for exploring installation with the Datadog Agent installer and Amazon Linux for learning about the Docker Agent set up.

 So in total I had three hosts with the following set ups: